ADHD is a lifespan condition that affects children, adolescents

 ADHD – Attention Deficit (Hyperactivity) Disorder is considered a brain-based disorder.
 This means it impacts the way the brain works at a structural level.

 An estimate of 5% of adults worldwide lives along the spectrum of attention deficit traits.
 You’ve met someone with ADHD, you have met ONE person with ADHD.
 Our approach is strength-based focusing on developing Executive Function skills often impacted by ADHD brain wiring.

 You do not have to have ADHD to benefit from executive functioning skills.

-- making mid-course corrections;
+- decision making